Royal Naval Hospital (Hong Kong): Origins

-The RNH began in 1841 in a matshed on the site of the Wellington Barracks on Hong Kong Island.
 In early 1841, Hong Kong was occupied for the first time by British.
 During the same month, the Navy constructed makeshift structures, such as store sheds and a naval hospital, to serve their needs.
-A typhoon destroyed the hospital and it was temporarily located on HMS Minden, a third-rate sailing ship.
-This ship was replaced by HMS Alligator in 1846, a sixth-rate frigate and HMS Melville, another third-rate sailing ship in 1857.
+Months later, a typhoon destroyed the hospital (Wellington Barracks was afterwards built on the site).
+Subsequently, a succession of naval vessels served as hospital ships: first HMS Minden, a third-rate sailing ship, then HMS Alligator, a sixth-rate frigate, from 1846, and finally HMS Melville, another third-rate sailing ship, from 1857.